bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 Fmit(u, p) = Fmit!(similar(u), u, p)
 ```

-It will also prove useful to have the jacobian of our functional:
+It will also prove useful to have the derivatives of our functional:

 ```julia
 function JFmit(x,p)